 - Spend time in or around a body of water like a stream, lake or ocean

 - Taking a five-minute “breath break” in between activities like before you come in the house after work

 Food sensitivities or intolerances have been getting a lot of hype in the last few years.
 There is some merit to this, as foods that cause an inappropriate immune response can end up hurting your body in many ways, from hormonal imbalances to anxiety, weight gain, and lack of concentration.

 The most common food sensitivities to watch out for are dairy, gluten (wheat), soy, cane sugar, chocolate, and corn.
 There are many others, and essentially anyone can be sensitive to any food, depending on your system.
-Try removing these foods from your diet for a period of two to six weeks, and slowly reintroduce them one-by-one to see the effect.
+Try removing these foods from your diet for a period of three to six weeks, and slowly reintroduce them one-by-one to see the effect.
 If one of the foods is contributing to anxiety, it will become obvious when it’s reintroduced.